Skip to main content

 Three women in Kyrgyzstan working in the traditional textile industry.

 The Central Asian states of Kyrgyzstan, Kazakhstan, Tajikistan, Turkmenistan and Uzbekistan gained independence after the collapse of the Soviet Union in 1991.
-Since then, they have developed at different speeds but face similar challenges, including limited access to public decision-making processes and problems in establishing a diversified economy.
-Climate change will also have a significant impact on water supplies in the region.
-Switzerland is committed to peace, prosperity and social cohesion in Central Asia and supports projects to mitigate the impacts of climate change.
-It is guided in this by the Sustainable Development Goals (SDGs) under the United Nations (UN) 2030 Agenda.
+Since then, they have developed at different speeds but face similar challenges, notably in sustainable management of the scarce water resources and transboundary water cooperation, limited access to public decision-making processes and problems in establishing a diversified economy.
+Climate change will have a significant impact and add further stress on water supplies in the region.
+Switzerland is committed to peace, prosperity and social cohesion in Central Asia and supports climate change mitigation projects.
+It is guided in this by the Sustainable Development Goals (SDGs) of the UN's 2030 Agenda.

-Switzerland supports the Central Asian countries of Kyrgyzstan, Tajikistan and Uzbekistan in taking joint, science-based action to advance climate-resilient, sustainable and inclusive approaches to managing scarce water resources.
-It is also essential that communities are protected as much as possible from natural disasters and have access to drinking water and sanitary facilities.
-In order to achieve this, Switzerland supports the sustainable planning and use of river basins, and national legislation that incorporates the principle of integrated water resources management (IWRM).
-It also promotes cross-border cooperation on water management and water diplomacy.
+Switzerland is supporting Kyrgyzstan, Tajikistan and Uzbekistan in taking joint, scientifically based steps to make the use of their scarce water resources climate-resilient, sustainable and inclusive.
+The aim is to better protect the population from natural disasters and to secure access to drinking water and sanitation facilities.
+To achieve this, Switzerland promotes the sustainable planning and use of river basins and the anchoring of the principle of integrated water resources management (IWRM) in national legal frameworks.
+It also promotes cross-border cooperation in the water sector and water diplomacy in the region.

 Sustainable economic development